Marloxo/Tower-Defense-Game/Documentation/Guide.md

 - And on `OnMouseExit()` Method we set the Color back to initial color.
 - Add `OnMouseDown()` Method so on click we build turret on top of that *clicked Node !!*

-- but before doing that we need to manage that operation So we create `BuildManager` script in **GameManager**.
+- But before doing that we need to manage that operation So we create `BuildManager` script in **GameManager**.
  - First Create `GetTurretToBuild()` Method to get the required **Turret** To Build.
  - Then Make `BuildManager` Object as a singleton:
-    - by Creating one instance from the `BuildManager` Object.
+    - By Creating one instance from the `BuildManager` Object.
-    - and `Awake()` Method which will be called once on Game Start.
+    - And `Awake()` Method which will be called once on Game Start.
 - Finally add `Start()` Method which will set the *`turretToBuild`* referance.

+## 7. Stage seven:
+Playing around with Camera Controller that allow the player to move around the camera in an RTS-inspired way.

+We start by adding `CameraController` Script which will be responsible for
+ - Taking *user input* and move the camera according to that input
+ > transform.Translate(Vector3.forward * panSpeed * Time.deltaTime);

+     We multiply with `panSpeed` to control the moving speed & multiply with `Time.deltaTime` to make the Translate independent  from the difference in CPU speed from device to another.

+ - Then we change the Camera position according to mouse **`ScrollWheel`**
+   - First get the `Axis` value of the virtual axis identified by `axisName` from unity project setting -> Input
+   - Then get the current position
+   - Finally move the camera according to `Mouse ScrollWheel` multiply with big number like: ex 1000 for transforming the (1,-1) range to **X** position
+   - In addition, we use  **`Mathf.Clamp()`** Method to make sure surrounding **Y** Value between a minimum float and maximum float value.